 Sematext features powerful alerting with anomaly detection, failed heartbeat detection, scheduling, and numerous integrations for delivering alert notifications.

 Datadog is an agent-based server metric tool.
 It supports integration with different web servers, apps, and cloud servers.
 Its dashboard service provides various graphs about real-time monitoring across the infrastructure.

 Grafana is an open-source analytics platform to monitor all the metrics from infrastructure, applications, and hardware devices.
 You can visualize the data, create and share a dashboard, set up alerts, and collaborate.
 You can pull data from more than 30 sources, including Prometheus, InfluxDB, Elasticsearch, AWS CloudWatch, etc.

-ELK is a collection of three open-source products —Elasticsearch, Logstash, and Kibana which are all developed, managed, maintained by the company Elastic.
-It allows users to take to data from any source, in any format, and then search, analyze, and visualize that data in real-time.
+ELK is a collection of three open-source products —Elasticsearch, Logstash, and Kibana which are all developed, managed, and maintained by the company Elastic.
+It allows users to take to data from any source in any format and then search, analyze, and visualize that data in real-time.

 Docker is a tool to create, deploy, and run applications by using containers.
-This container allows the developer to package an application with all of the components and sub-components it needs, such as libraries and other dependencies, and ship it all out in the form of a single package.
-This work on the concept of the ship and run anywhere.
+This container allows the developer to package an application with all the components and sub-components it needs, such as libraries and other dependencies, and ship it all out in a single package.
+This work on the concept of the ship and running anywhere.

 Explore more container orchestration tools here.

 I hope the above-listed tools help you with your DevOps journey.